Every Victim Every Time

 In 2015, Every Victim, Every Time became EVET, Inc. when we were awarded non-profit status and became a 501c3 organization.

-EVET conference is organized by the following agencies: Brazos County Attorney's Office, Brazos County Community Supervision & Corrections Department, Brazos County District Attorney's Office, Brazos County Health Department, Brazos County Juvenile Services, Brazos County Sheriff's Office, Brazos County Information Technology Department, Bryan Police Department, College Station Police Department, College Station ISD, Community Advocates, Oakwood Collaborative, Project Unity, Robertson County Sheriff's Office, Scotty's House - Child Advocacy Center, Sexual Assault Resource Center, Texas A&M University Health Science Center, Texas A&M University Police Department, Texas A&M University Student Counseling Services, Third Day Treatment, Twin City Mission Domestic Violence Services, Voices for Children – CASA
+EVET conference is organized by the following agencies: Brazos County Attorney's Office, Brazos County Community Supervision & Corrections Department, Brazos County District Attorney's Office, Brazos County Health Department, Brazos County Juvenile Services, Brazos County Sheriff's Office, Brazos County Information Technology Department, Bryan Police Department, Child Protective Services, College Station Police Department, College Station ISD, Community Advocates, Project Unity, MHMR, Robertson County Sheriff's Office, Scotty's House - Child Advocacy Center, Sexual Assault Resource Center, Texas A&M University Health Science Center, Texas A&M University Police Department, Texas A&M University Student Counseling Services, Texas Department of Public Safety, Third Day Treatment, Twin City Mission Domestic Violence Services